WTy-2/spec/src/declarations.md

 Type declarations define "types".
 Note types in WTy2 are quite different from types in many other languages: for instance, types can be open, allowing instances for the type to be made apart from it's declaration.

 Note "type"s in WTy2 were originally named "trait"s for this very reason.
-I have since decided it makes more sense to just call them "type"s because there is no other construct in the language which fits the role.
+I have since decided it makes more sense to just call them "type"s because there is no other construct in the language which fits the same role.

 Open types can have a number of associated functions that must be defined at instances of that type.
-In these functions, there is an implicit constant `self: Type` in scope which refers to the intance head.
+In these functions, there is an implicit constant `self: Type` in scope which refers to the instance head.

 Supertypes of the type are optionally explicitly declared after the `{}`s with `=>`.